thiago88sp/lab-test/README.md

 # Tests

-To run tests, you need to run the following command: N/A
+To run tests, you need to run the following command:

+az login
+terraform init
+terraform apply

+Read the plan and after "Confirm"

 # Questions